 Creatine and whey protein are one of the most popular supplements today.
-They help with the fat burn, weight loss, muscle building and increase muscle recovery.
+They help with fat burn, weight loss, muscle building, and increase muscle recovery.

 They seem to have the same benefits; should you really take both to get the most out of your workouts?
 The answer may surprise you!

 Creatine and whey protein are both unique, but it would be wrong to say one is more effective than the other.
 In fact, they are both important since they benefit us in different ways.
 What’s more, for the best effects, many athletes and personal trainers recommend taking both of these together for maximum results.
 However, as an essential chemical feature of muscle protein synthesis, it is instrumental in putting on muscle and getting real gains from your training and workouts.